 The Code requires that the name and address of the supplier be listed on the label and many manufacturers also supply phone numbers.
 You can contact suppliers to get information that's not on the label.

-Do the changes affect the requirements for gluten free labelling?
+Do the exemptions affect the requirements for gluten free labelling?

 The exemptions do not affect the Code requirements for gluten free labelling.
 The current requirements for 'gluten free' claims include the condition that the food must not contain detectable gluten, or oats or oat products; or cereals containing gluten that have been malted, or products of such cereals.